 Cucumbers require a planting site in full sun and even soil moisture.
 Mulch around plants to prevent soil from drying out between waterings.
-A straw mulch works best and will help keep them off the ground.
-Allow plenty of room for each plant, making sure that the soil is rich in organic matter and well drained.
+A straw mulch works best and will help keep them up and off the ground.
+Allow plenty of room for each plant making sure that the soil is rich in organic matter and well drained.

 How to Plant:

 Cucumbers need warm soil and do not tolerate frost.
-Wait for warm spring days and soil temperatures above 60 degrees.
-Grow trellised plants 6-10 inches apart.
-When planted in hills and allowed to run, grow three plants to a 2 foot wide hill, with the hills spaced 6 feet apart.
-Apply an all-purpose organic fertilizer in early spring; then provide supplemental light feedings (side-dressings or foliar spray) monthly throughout the growing season.
+Wait for warm spring days and soil temperatures above 60˚F. Grow trellised plants 6-10 inches apart.
+When planted in hills and allowed to run, grow three plants to a 2 foot wide hill with the hills spaced 6 feet apart.
+Apply an organic vegetable fertilizer in early spring; then provide supplemental light feedings (side-dressings or foliar spray) monthly throughout the gardening season.

 Tip: Are you looking for a quality organic fertilizer to use in your vegetable garden?
 If so, we recommend Neptune’s Harvest Fish & Seaweed.
 Chock-full of vitamins, amino acids, enzymes and naturally occurring growth hormones, it outperforms many chemical fertilizers with much higher NPK numbers.
 Give it a try… you’ll see why it’s our favorite all-time fertilizer!